dandi/s3invsync/README.md

 [inv]: https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-inventory.html

-Currently, only versioned buckets and S3 Inventories with CSV output files are supported, and the CSVs are required to list at least the `Bucket`, `Key`, `VersionId`, and `ETag` fields.
+Currently, only S3 Inventories with CSV output files are supported, and the CSVs are required to list at least the `Bucket`, `Key`, and `ETag` fields.

 **Warning:** This is an in-development program.
 They may be bugs, and some planned features have not been implemented yet.